General Contracting contractors in

 Meet experience requirements

-Complete CSLB application with fingerprints, financial statements showing $2,500 liquid assets, and experience verification from previous employers
+Submit CSLB application with $330 fee, fingerprints, and financial statements showing $2,500 liquid assets.
+Include all required documentation and experience verification.

 About This Market

-- Licensed establishments countU.S.
-Census Bureau - 7005 licensed establishments in California
+- Licensed establishments in CAU.S.
+Census Bureau - 7005 licensed establishments

 - Licensing requirementsCalifornia Contractors State License Board (CSLB)